vtf05/weather_analysis/README.md

 #### Data Ingestion

-- Use AWS Lambda for running the ingestion logic triggered by an S3 upload or scheduled via Amazon EventBridge.
+- AWS Lambda for running the ingestion logic triggered by an S3 upload or scheduled via Amazon EventBridge.
 - Alternatively, use Amazon ECS Fargate for containerized ingestion tasks.

 #### Storage